infochimps-labs/ironfan-pantry/README.md

 3. Set up your [knife.rb](http://help.opscode.com/faqs/chefbasics/knife) file.

-  - New to Chef: If you don't have an existing chef setup, follow steps in `knife/README.md` to set up your `~/.chef` and its credentials (`knife/{organization}`) folder.
+  - _New to Chef_: If you don't have an existing chef setup, follow steps in `knife/README.md` to set up your `~/.chef` and its credentials (`knife/{organization}`) folder.
 Make sure to set the environment variables in both your .bashrc and your current shell session:

         export CHEF_USER={username} CHEF_ORGANIZATION={organization} CHEF_HOMEBASE={homebase}

-  - Have a knife.rb: add one line to your knife.rb, telling chef where to find your cluster definitions:
+  - _Have a knife.rb_: add one line to your knife.rb, telling chef where to find your cluster definitions:

         cluster_path   [ "#{/path/to/your/homebase}/clusters"  ]